 Marcus Aurelius lay ill in that hospital, too.
 As beneficiary of the privileges of emperor, he also endured the struggles and stresses of that very same position, plus a few more besides.
 I know better than to try to improve on the following accounting, provided in Irvine’s A Guide to the Good Life:

 He was sick, possibly with an ulcer.
 His family life was a source of distress: his wife appears to have been unfaithful to him, and of the at least 14 children she bore him, only six survived.
 Added to this were the stresses that came with ruling an empire.
 During his reign, there were numerous frontier uprisings, and Marcus often went personally to oversee campaigns against upstart tribes.
 His own officials – most notably, Avidius Cassius, the governor of Syria – rebelled against him.
 His subordinates were insolent to him, which insolence he bore with ‘an unruffled temper’.
 Citizens told jokes at his expense and were not punished for doing so.
 During his reign, the empire also experienced plague, famine, and natural disasters such as the earthquake at Smyrna.

 Ever the strategist, Marcus employed a trusty technique in confronting the days that comprised such a life, making a point to tell himself at the start of each one of them: ‘I shall meet with meddling, ungrateful, violent, treacherous, envious, and unsociable people.’
 He could have been different about it – he could have pretended things were just hunky-dory, especially on those days when they really were, or seemed to be.
 But how, then, would he have been prepared to angle both into the wind and away from it – adapting, always, to fate’s violently vexing vicissitudes?
-Where would that have left him when the weather changed?Make a donation
+Where would that have left him when the weather changed?Support Aeon: make a one-off donation